jdmonin/JSettlers2/doc/Readme.developer.md

 ## Build Setup and Results

-Before building, make sure you have the Java Development Kit (JDK) version 6 or higher.
+Before building, make sure you have the Java Development Kit (JDK) version 8 or higher.
-If you only want to run the client or server, you can use either the JDK, or version 8 or earlier of the smaller Java Runtime (JRE).
+If you only want to run the client or server, you can use either JDK 7 or higher, or version 7 or 8 of the smaller Java Runtime (JRE).

 Extra tests in the build want python 2.7 or later for unittest discovery.
 Java unit tests and extraTests use JUnit 4, which is downloaded by `build.gradle`.